 Wissam Aoun joined the Faculty of Law in July 2019 as an Assistant Professor.
+In April 2021, he began a three-month term as Acting Associate Dean (Academic).
 His main areas of research interest include intellectual property law, with a focus on patent law, as well as professional regulation and governance.
 Wissam has previously taught in all areas of intellectual property, including copyright law, trademark law and patent law.
 He has also taught in the area of corporate law, including experiential courses covering corporate practice and contract drafting, and teaches administrative law.

 Wissam is a highly-accomplished intellectual property clinician, with over ten years of international intellectual property clinical experience.
 He was the founding Director of the International Intellectual Property Clinical Program, a USPTO Certified Patent and Trademark Clinic and the world’s first international intellectual property clinic, operated jointly between Canada and the U.S. Prior to joining Windsor Law, he was Associate Professor of Law at Detroit Mercy Law, and IP clinical director of the CEL and LTEC Clinics at Windsor Law.